College more than 'just a transfer school'

 Jackson College can be nimble in responding to workforce demands and quickly put new programs in place.
 “A big part of what we do is connecting with employers in the area to

-meet their hiring needs,” said Kate Thirolf, dean of business and human services.
+meet their hiring needs,” said Kate Thirolf, Vice President for Instruction.
 Local business and community leaders serve on advisory committees.
 These connections offer

 valuable insights into the demands of the workplace.
 Local demand and urging prompted the creation of the College’s new agriculture technology program.
 Other recent programs